yepeichu123/cg_book_practice/chapter_2/README.md

 Note that there is an error occurs after glewInit(), but it doesn't matters because we can find the declaration on the [website](https://www.khronos.org/opengl/wiki/OpenGL_Loading_Library).

+4. **readShaderSource**

+We add a funtion to read shader source from files which is useful in the next program.
+And you can modified the position and color in the config files.

+5.